 At Monarc VIP, every car in our fleet carries commercial auto insurance.
 This isn't a "protection plan" or a workaround.
 It's a real insurance policy, underwritten by a licensed carrier, covering the vehicle for commercial rental use.

-That means you're covered the moment you take the keys.
-No ambiguity about whether P2P exclusions apply.
-No wondering if your credit card will pay out.
-No $660/day Premier plan add-on.
-The insurance is built into the rental rate.
+That means coverage is part of the rental process rather than a separate peer-to-peer protection choice.
+No ambiguity about whether P2P exclusions apply, and no guessing whether your credit card will pay out.
+The insurance process is built into the rental rate.

 Real Price Comparison: Turo vs. Monarc VIP